retched/ZC-USPSRestful/README.md

 ### What version of ZenCart does this module support?

 Only ZenCart versions 1.5.5 and onward work with the module.
 This module is NOT tested with ZenCart versions 1.5.4 and before.
 (ZenCart 1.5.4 and before only work with PHP versions earlier than PHP 5.
-You can see more details about the compatibility on the [ZenCart Server requirements](https://docs.zen-cart.com/user/first_steps/server_requirements/#php-version).)
+You can see more details about the compatibility on the [ZenCart server requirements](https://docs.zen-cart.com/user/first_steps/server_requirements/#php-version) page.
+This module has only been tested with PHP 7 and PHP 8.)

 |               |    Encapsulated    |  Non-Encapsulated  |
 |---------------|:------------------:|:------------------:|